Generating Keywords When Exploring a Topic

 When you find a highly relevant article, look closely at the subject terms and the keywords in title and abstract in order to find similar articles.

-If we do the search we can see over sixty thousand results, so...it's a big topic!
+If we do the search we can see over one hundred thousand results...it's a big topic!

 Now we experiment with more searches.
-We find an article titled "Concerned, meet terrified: Intersectional feminism and the Women's March" Now we use the references in that article to identify more keywords and more articles of interest.
+We find an article titled "Structural Change in China's Retail Industry in the First Decade of the New Century" Now we use the references in that article to identify more keywords and more articles of interest.
 The database that hosts this article also offers a "related articles" list, with more options to explore.